ld-minh4354/ree-portfolio-analysis/README.md

 Our goal is to calculate the net spillover of from REMX to each other stock.
 We also want to calculate this net spillover over a time period; meaning, we will have a net spillover value on each day.

-To do this, for each day starting from [TO BE DETERMINED], we take the stock values in the previous 200 days (including the considered day) and feed it into the price movement model as detailed below.
+To do this, for each day starting from May 16, 2024, we take the stock values in the previous 200 days (including the considered day) and feed it into the price movement model as detailed below.

 ### Modeling Price Movement